Object Storage uses the following components to deliver high availability, high durability, and high concurrency:

 Object Storage building blocks

-The partitions of the ring are equally divided among all of the devices in the Object Storage installation.
+The partitions of the ring are distributed among all of the devices in the Object Storage installation.
 When partitions need to be moved around (for example, if a device is added to the cluster), the ring ensures that a minimum number of partitions are moved at a time, and only one replica of a partition is moved at a time.

 You can use weights to balance the distribution of partitions on drives across the cluster.
 This can be useful, for example, when differently sized drives are used in a cluster.